-There are three basic categories of financial aid that may be awarded
+There are three basic categories of financial aid that may be awarded.

-- 1. Grants and scholarships represent "gift aid," which does not need to be repaid.
-In general, a Caltech Scholarship is awarded based on financial need.
-Caltech named and/or endowed scholarships are considered to be based on need and merit, with the exception of the Lingle, Axline, and President's Scholarships, which are based only on merit.
-If you qualify for a state or federal grant, this grant would be included in your financial-aid package. - 2.
+- Grants and scholarships represent "gift aid," which does not need to be repaid.
+In general, a Caltech scholarship is awarded based on financial need.
+Caltech named and/or endowed scholarships are considered to be based on need and merit.
+If you qualify for a state or federal grant, this grant would be included in your financial aid package. - 2.
 Federal Work-Study or Caltech Work-Study represents student employment funds that have been allocated for you to earn during the academic year.
 Summer Caltech Work-Study represents funds that have been allocated for you to earn during the summer.
-While a work-study award is not a guarantee of employment, Caltech generally has more opportunities for student employment than we have students interested in working. - Low-interest educational loans: Students are generally offered Federal Perkins Loans or Caltech/Institute Loans.
+While a work-study award is not a guarantee of employment, Caltech generally has more opportunities for student employment than it has students interested in working. - Low-interest educational loans: Students are generally offered Federal Perkins Loans or Caltech/Institute loans.
 Students may be awarded Federal Direct Stafford Loans if they request them.